3 Operational Imperatives Retailers Need to Consider When Transitioning from Offline to Online

 Service orchestration and automation platforms (SOAPs) can help retailers implement event-driven application workflows for various processes — procurement, logistics, payments, invoicing, customer relationship management — automate resource provisioning across hybrid digital infrastructures and streamline management of data pipelines.
 In essence, SOAPs act as a single control panel for various assets in the company’s digital infrastructure.

-According to Gartner, that already use workload automation tools plan to upgrade to SOAPs to orchestrate cloud-based workloads by 2024 since such platforms can drive major operational cost savings.
+According to Gartner, 80% of enterprises that already use workload automation tools plan to upgrade to SOAPs to orchestrate cloud-based workloads by 2024 since such platforms can drive major operational cost savings.

-As much as will stop doing business with a brand after just one poor customer experience.
+As much as 80% of consumers will stop doing business with a brand after just one poor customer experience.
 Retailers are in a particularly tough position here as they have several critical areas to address:

 - Overall website performance, speed, and availability;